What is the Michigan extradition radius for a felony?

 Does Michigan Extradite for Felonies and Misdemeanors?

 Michigan will extradite for felonies but not misdemeanors.
 A felony under the UCEA is any offense punishable by more than one year.
-A felony warrant will trigger extradition if it is issued to start a new case or if someone flees from Michigan after the case is already in court.
+A felony warrant will trigger extradition if issued to start a new case or someone flees from Michigan after the case is already in court.
+The Michigan extradition radius includes any state or territory in the United States in felony cases.

 Arrested on an Out of State Warrant in Michigan

-If a person is taken into custody on an out of state felony warrant, the governor will generally issue a warrant to hold the individual in custody for up to 30 days or until a hearing before a local court judge.
+If the police arrest someone on an out-of-state felony warrant, the governor will generally issue a warrant to hold the individual in custody for up to 30 days or until a hearing before a local court judge.
 The warrant is called a Governor’s Warrant.
 Anyone held on a Governor’s Warrant has several due process rights, including the right to a lawyer, a contested hearing in court, and the right to request release on bond.
+The Michigan extradition radius within the United States is unlimited.

 Our Lawyers Can Fight for the Release of our Client from Custody While Facing Extradition